natecraddock/zygrader/readme.md

 The arrow keys can be used to navigate through lists of options, with enter to select.
 Some parts of the interface also accept text input.

-There is a vim mode which lets the hjkl keys map to the arrow keys, with i and escape to toggle between insert and normal mode.
+There is a vim mode which maps the `hjkl` keys to the arrow keys, with `i` and `ESC` to toggle between insert and normal mode.

 # Code Documentation
 This is an overview of the files in the `zygrader` directory: